 4 Tips for Successful Independent Contractor Management

 Once you have identified and engaged an independent contractor, ensuring a successful working relationship is the next important step.
-Managing an independent professional is significantly different than supervising traditional W-2 employees.
+Managing an independent professional is significantly different than supervising a workforce of traditional W-2 employees.

 Independent contractors have the freedom to control where they work, when they work, and how they decide to accomplish the deliverables agreed upon in your contract.
 In fact, a common litmus test to determine whether or not a worker can be classified as an independent contractor is control.
 While it is important to keep these differences in mind when engaging independent talent, you can still ensure the independents you engage are working productively towards a mutually successful outcome.